Bruce C. Briney

 Music Director and Conductor

-Bruce and his wife Robin live in Macomb and share an empty nest with Addison and Ivy the golden retrievers.
+Dr. Briney resides in Macomb where he and wife Robin keep close track of their golden retrievers Addison and Ivy.
 When in Quincy, Dr. Briney’s accommodations are provided by the Quality Inn & Suites and the Atrium Hotel on Third.